Home

 Some economic systems are synonymous with greed, exploitation, and environmental plunder, and this one leads the pack.
 Smash it, and the USA which personifies it, then a lovely unselfish workers paradise will automatically emerge.

 To establish then maintain a fair and equitable, free and prosperous, system; better quality humans need to inhabit and operate that future system.
 Mandates, and fancy top-down plans, won't ever be enough.
-The modern, regulated, economic free market works with best with actual self-centered humans.
+The modern, regulated, economic free market works with best when it's actual self-centered humans.

 20. Socialism